 - SciPy: linear algebra, standard distributions, signal processing, data IO

-- SciPy is mainly used by the statistical testing and the logistic regression classifier code.
+- SciPy is mainly used by the statistical testing, and some data transformation algorithms.
 However, the SciPy package provides a lot of functionality that might be relevant in the context of PyMVPA, e.g. IO support for Matlab .mat files.

 - PyMVPA provides a convenient wrapper for datasets stored in the NIfTI format, that internally uses NiBabel.
 If you don’t need that, NiBabel is not necessary, but otherwise it makes it really easy to read from and write to NIfTI images.
 All dataset types dealing with NIfTI data will not be available without a functional NiBabel installation.

-The following list of software is again not required by PyMVPA, but these packages add additional functionality (e.g. classifiers implemented in external libraries) and might make life a lot easier by leading to more efficiency when using PyMVPA.
+The following list of software is, again, not required by PyMVPA, but these packages provide additional functionality (e.g. classifiers implemented in external libraries) and might make life a lot easier by leading to more efficiency when using PyMVPA.

 - IPython: frontend